CRI News

 Politicians give many speeches and say many different things.
 They usually want to pander to the listening audience, whether a room full of partisans or a one-to-one conversation with a voter.
 But what they cannot obfuscate is where they spend the money.
 That is where voters can see their true priorities.

 This article will not cover the historic overall spending growth of the last four years.
-For more information on that topic, please refer to my report, "The Pending Budget Criss in Delaware-Get Candidates on Record."
+For more information on that topic, please refer to my report, "The Pending Budget Crisis in Delaware-Get Candidates on Record."
 Instead, this article will focus on examining the state government's spending priorities during the Carney Administration, particularly by reviewing the areas of investment or lack thereof.

 To get right to the punch line, state spending has increased by 45% in the last eight years (a historic increase going back at least 60 years).
 Education, healthcare, and the executive office saw enormous increases, while technology remains a laggard.
 Despite spending growth, education achievement levels reached decadal lows; the state admits that Medicaid fraud will likely spike, and other state agencies continue to grow bureaucrats.
 What will be the next Governor's priorities?